sunildeora/demo/README.md

 # demo
-this is my first repo.
+this is demo for git and github class.